 An internet search for “stool test”, or “microbiome test” may have you confused in no time because there are lots of tests out there.
 Some are sold directly to consumers, and some are available via practitioners only.
 A lot of them claim to provide you with answers they can’t give you, like a personalised diet based on your gut bacteria.

 Sadly, the science is not quite there yet so at best they can give you guidelines.
-So today in part 2 of this 3-part series I am focusing on the areas that I find most clinically relevant in stool tests.
+So today, I am focusing on the areas that I find most clinically relevant in stool tests.
 And when I say relevant I mean translatable into practical recommendations, because you don’t want to spend hundreds of pounds to go “oh, that was interesting” or “you need more fruit and veg”.
 You could go shopping instead or treat yourself to a weekend away.
 Ideally, you want tests that provide information to implement some changes to your diet that have a tangible effect.

 We know from recent research that microbial diversity plays a huge role in a number of conditions.
 What does this mean in plain English?